Lummetry/ALLAN_LegeAI/README.md

     * #### 2.1\. get_sim - utilitary

-        Given a word returns the most semantically similar words in the vocabulary.
+        Given a word returns top n most semantically similar words in the vocabulary.

         **Input parameters:**
-        ```
+        ```python
         {
             "SIGNATURE" : "get_sim",
-            "QUERY" : "<word>",
+            "QUERY" : <String: mandatory>, # the word for which is called the microservice
-            "TOP_N" : <Integer : optional> # default value 5
+            "TOP_N" : <Integer: optional>  # default value 5
         }
         ```

         **Output:**
-        ```
+        ```python
         {
-            "call_id" : ..., # counter - the number of requests processed so far
+            "call_id" : <Integer>, # counter - the number of requests processed so far
-            "signature" : ..., # worker signature - which worker resolved the input,
+            "signature" : <String>, # worker signature - which worker resolved the input,
-            "results" : [List of most similar words]
+            "results" : <List[string]> # List of most similar words
         }
         ```

     * #### 2.2\. get_aprox - utilitary

-        Given a mispelled word returns the most similar words in the vocabulary.
+        Given a mispelled word returns top n most similar words in the vocabulary.

         **Input parameters:**
-        ```
+        ```python
         {
             "SIGNATURE" : "get_aprox",
-            "QUERY" : "<word>",
+            "QUERY" : <String: mandatory>, # the word for which is called the microservice
-            "TOP_N" : <Integer : optional> # default value 1
+            "TOP_N" : <Integer: optional> # default value 1
         }
         ```

         **Output:**
-        ```
+        ```python
         {
-            "call_id" : ..., # counter - the number of requests processed so far
+            "call_id" : <Integer>, # counter - the number of requests processed so far
-            "signature" : ..., # worker signature - which worker resolved the input,
+            "signature" : <String>, # worker signature - which worker resolved the input,
-            "results" : [List of most similar words]
+            "results" : <List[string]> # List of most similar words
         }
         ```